Astra A-100: Design

-The A-100 resembles the SIG P228 and is similar in overall size and dimension, but differs in several respects, the most visible being the location of the take-down/disassembly lever on the right side of the frame (from the shooter's point of view) as compared to the SIG design, in which it is located on the left.
+The A-100 resembles the SIG P228 and is similar in overall size and dimension, but differs in several respects with regard to frame shape.
 The A-100 is also slightly heavier than the SIG, owing to its all-steel construction.
 Additionally, the A-100's chamber contour as visible when the slide is fully forward is rounded whereas the SIG design is squared.
 The configuration of the hammer is also different, with the A-100 having a rounded hammer provided with a lanyard hole and the SIG having a more conventional spur hammer.
 Magazines are not interchangeable between the A-100 and SIG pistols, however many holsters made for the SIG P229/228 fit the A-100 satisfactorily.

 The various A-series pistols were submitted unsuccessfully as contenders for Spanish military contracts beginning in the 1970s.
 The Lebanese Forces political party named the A-80, A-90, and A-100 as a few of the many semi-automatic pistols in use by that organization's members.